 As with the Macbook, however, when both laptop and phone were charging simultaneously, it was a different story.

 Subjectively, I also wanted to know what the Atom PD2 felt like to use over a longer period.
-I used it as my main phone and laptop charger for two weeks, to see whether charging speeds, reliability, or anything else felt different in daily use.
+I used it as my phone and laptop charger on a three-month trip to see whether charging speeds, reliability, or anything else felt different in daily use.

 Having a single charger for both laptop and phone was refreshing, especially since I could use either USB-C cable for either device.
 While the Yoga 920 charger isn’t especially heavy or bulky, the Atom PD2 is significantly smaller and lighter, and I barely felt the weight in my bag.

-The charger was reliable throughout that two-week period, working as expected even when connected all day.
+The charger was reliable throughout the entire trip, working as expected in every country, even when connected all day.
 I’ve used more than one small third-party laptop charger that regularly cut out and overheated under heavy load, but the PD2 was rock solid throughout.

-On the downside, a small charger like this makes sense for international travelers, but having to carry around a separate travel adapter negates some of the size and weight benefits.
+On the downside, a small charger like this makes sense for international travelers, but having to carry around a separate travel adapter negated some of the size and weight benefits.